kenntwasde/raspi_baseimage-docker/README.md

 Baseimage-docker is available for pulling from [the Docker registry](https://registry.hub.docker.com/u/phusion/baseimage/)!

-### What are the problems with the stock Ubuntu base image?
+### What are the problems with the stock <strike>Ubuntu</strike> Raspbian base image?

-Ubuntu is not designed to be run inside Docker.
+<strike>Ubuntu</strike> Raspbian is not designed to be run inside Docker.
 Its init system, Upstart, assumes that it's running on either real hardware or virtualized hardware, but not inside a Docker container.
 But inside a container you don't want a full system anyway, you want a minimal system.
 But configuring that minimal system for use within a container has many strange corner cases that are hard to get right if you are not intimately familiar with the Unix system model.
 This can cause a lot of strange problems.

 Baseimage-docker gets everything right.
 The "Contents" section describes all the things that it modifies.